Skip to main content

 Rationale

-Encryption at rest is a fundamental security control that ensures only authorized users with the appropriate AWS KMS permissions can access cluster data.
-It protects sensitive information by making it unreadable in the event that physical storage media is compromised.
+Encryption at rest is a fundamental security control that ensures only authorized users with appropriate AWS KMS permissions can access cluster data.
+It protects sensitive information by making it unreadable if physical storage media is compromised.

 Audit